NicHaaJun/BET-Analysis/README.md

 # BET-Analysis

 A dashboard for performing batch mode BET (Brunauer-Emmett-Teller) analysis from gas adsorption measurments.
 The dashboard is built on a python class wrapping the [pyGAPS](https://pygaps.readthedocs.io/en/master/#) package.
 With the [tomocatdb](https://github.com/NicHaaJun/TomocatDB) package installed it is possible to commit analysed data directly to a local postgres server.
+In addition, the BEt analysis can be exported as a finished Excel report.

 The best way of using the BET_dashboard notebook is via the [Voila](https://voila.readthedocs.io/en/stable/index.html) dashboarding tool.